How to Write the Caltech Application Essays 2019-2020

-Ranked #10 in National Universities by the 2018 US News Report, the California Institute of Technology (Caltech) is one of the best STEM schools in the country.
+Ranked #12 (tie) in National Universities by the US News and World Report, the California Institute of Technology (Caltech) is one of the best STEM schools in the country.
 Just 11 miles northeast of LA, the Pasadena-based college is known for everything from excellent weather and student-served dining traditions to theory-focused coursework and a large diversity of research.
-With just over an 8% acceptance rate, the university remains extremely selective in their admissions.
+With just a 6.6% acceptance rate, the university remains extremely selective in their admissions.

 The actual application for Caltech has four main supplemental essay questions primarily aimed at understanding the applicant’s STEM experience and fervor.
 As you begin thinking about writing the Caltech supplemental essays, it’s important to think of them as a portfolio working together, where the content should balance well without seeming repetitive.
 Overall, they are looking for someone who will stand out in their tech community, but that doesn’t preclude you from showing other important facets of your background and interests in the application as well.